-Sangoma’s on-premise phone systems (Switchvox, FreePBX, and PBXact) are all compliant with the location portions of the Ray Baum Act and Kari’s Law by supporting/requiring that the customer provide their location during initial set up of the phone system.
-With these systems, the system admin/user will need to configure the dial plan to allow for direct 911 dial.
+Sangoma’s on-premise phone systems (Switchvox, FreePBX, and PBXact) are all compliant with the location portions of the Ray Baum Act and Kari’s Law by allowing the administrator to configure outbound DID presentation to providers – where applicable, given differing types of PSTN connectivity.
+With these systems, the system admin/user also has the ability to configure the dial plan to allow for direct 911 dial.
 These systems shall also be compliant to the location notification requirements by the February 16, 2020 deadline.
 If these systems also use Sangoma’s SIPStation SIP trunking solution, they can also provide a quick method of updating their location (by completing an efficient online form).

 Our Cloud (or hosted) PBX systems (FreePBX, PBXact, and Switchvox) also operate as a multi-line telephony business system.
 And these cloud systems are already compliant to the 911 dial directive and the main office address directive.
 As with our premise systems, we support/require customers to provide their location during the initial setup of the phone system and even for updating location via the online form (see below).
 Regarding the new ‘notification’ requirements, by February 16th, all new installations of Switchvox Cloud will comply.
 PBXact Cloud will also comply, but will do so via the end-user admin (or the Sangoma business partner) configuring the system to provide notification of these 911 calls to other onsite staff (as determined by our customers).